-We divided the data up into more digestible sections, namely occupancy rate, average daily rate, and total room count.
+We divided the data into more digestible sections, namely occupancy rate, average daily rate, and total room count.

 Top 10 Most Improved – Occupancy Rate Data

 As you know by now, Airbnb has embarked on a serious marketing campaign to expand its host network.
 This campaign started at the start of the year.
 It’s too early to tell whether this campaign has been a success or not.
 But we isolated the ten most improved counties according to occupancy rates.
 We compared February and March of this year to show you how the market fluctuates every month.

 We did our best to scope out why each of these areas saw such a change in occupancy rate.
 Remember, February is a slow month in the short-term rental industry.
-By March of each year, most people are ready for a break, and these smaller, mostly rural counties are the perfect choice for a city escape!
+By March of each year, most people are ready for a break, and these smaller, mostly rural counties are the perfect choice for an escape!

 Airbnb occupancy rates fluctuate for several reasons, including seasonal demand changes, optimization of listings, hosts using dynamic pricing, and even smaller considerations like events or gatherings.